yiisoft/yii2/docs/guide/output-data-widgets.md

 For filtering data the GridView needs a [model](model.md) that takes the input from the filtering form and adjusts the query of the dataProvider to respect the search criteria.
-A common practice when using [active records](active-record.md) is to create a search Model class that extends from the active record class.
-This class then defines the validation rules for the search and provides a `search()` method that will return the data provider.
+A common practice when using [active records](active-record.md) is to create a search Model class that provides needed functionality (it can be generated for you by Gii).
+This class defines the validation rules for the search and provides a `search()` method that will return the data provider.

 To add search capability for the `Post` model we can create `PostSearch` like in the following example: